RishiJaiswal24/Opsy/README.md

 ### 2️⃣ Repository Knowledge Base (RAG-Powered Q&A)

-The flagship feature — chat with your entire codebase like it's ChatGPT.
+The main feature — chat with your entire codebase like it's ChatGPT.

 **Process Flow:**